in-the-ocean/htmlcomparator/README.md

 # htmlcomparator

-This is a light-weight tool used to compare two html files and return the differences.
-The user can choose the types of differences they want to receive.
+This is a light-weight python package used to compare two html files and return the differences.

+The users can choose whether they want a boolean result or string result that specify the difference.
+They can also choose the types of differences they want to receive.

 ## Usage